-This suggests that exploring matching relationships between visual objects and sounds is more important than using a better visual backbone for AVS tasks.
-Note that the performance improvement benefits from the effective latent diffusion with the contrastive loss design itself, but does not come from more trainable parameters.
-Because the $E_{\varphi}$, $E_{\varphi}$, $D_{\tau}$, and $\epsilon_\theta$ are lightweight enough with total 4M parameters, thus the capacity of our model is comparable with AVSBench.
+This suggests that exploring matching relationships between visual objects and sounds is more important than using a better visual backbone for AVS tasks. \Fixtwo{Notably, our method demonstrates superior performance over AVSegFormer~\cite{gao2024avsegformer} in three out of four metrics across both datasets.
+This performance advantage stems from our latent diffusion architecture and contrastive loss design, which effectively model the correlation between video and audio modalities, leading to better audio-guided segmentation results.
+Specifically, on the S4 dataset, while achieving higher F-score due to our strength in sounding object localization, we observe slightly lower mIoU performance.
+This can be attributed to the single-source characteristic of S4 dataset, where mIoU primarily reflects the refinement of segmentation boundaries rather than the accuracy of sounding object localization, which is relatively straightforward in single-source scenarios.} Despite these achievements, our model maintains a lightweight architecture where $E_{\varphi}$, $E_{\varphi}$, $D_{\tau}$, and $\epsilon_\theta$ collectively contribute only 4M parameters, resulting in a total of 94.48M parameters when incorporating the PVT backbone. \Fixtwo{This parameter count is substantially more efficient compared to AVSegFormer's 186.05M parameters and CATR's 118.38M parameters while achieving better performance.}